Skip to contents

 #> species_1 species_2 species_3 species_4 species_5

-# A quick and dirty plot of the posterior median correlations
+# Plot of the posterior median correlations for those estimated

 # Posterior predictive checks and ELPD-LOO can ascertain model fit